ankitalodha05/Test-Capstone/Jenkin_slave-docker_images-to-ECR/README.md

 5. **Verify Jenkins Slave Connectivity**:
    - Go to **Jenkins Dashboard → Manage Nodes**.
    - Ensure the slave node is connected.
+## do not need to install plugins(docker,docker pipeline,ECR) for jenkins freestyle job.
+33 do not need to add credentials in manage jenkins as we alredy given locally in point.4

 ---